 Who needs a company license?

-Any business or government entity that employs one or more licensed mitigation professional and performs or authorizes employees to perform radon mitigation.
+Any business or government entity that employs one or more licensed mitigation professional and performs or authorizes employees to perform radon mitigation in a non-residential building.
 A licensed radon mitigation company is the business that oversees mitigation work of employed or contracted licensed mitigation professionals.
 A sole proprietor radon mitigation professional, who does not employ or contract with a licensed radon mitigation professional, is not required to obtain a mitigation company license.

 What do you need to get licensed?

 A radon mitigation company needs to identify one professional as the responsible individual of the business.
 This professional must be licensed as a mitigation professional in Minnesota.